Poll: Indiana Senate race is essentially tied

 When asked about Kavanaugh, 40 percent of likely voters say they are more likely to vote for a candidate who backed the Supreme Court justice (like Braun did), while 33 percent say are more likely to vote for a candidate who opposed Kavanaugh (like Donnelly did).

-The live-caller NBC/Marist poll of Indiana was conducted October 24-28 among 931 adults (which has a margin of error of plus-minus 3.9 percentage points) among 800 registered voters (plus-minus 4.2 percentage points) and 496 likely voters (plus-minus 5.5 percentage points).
+The live-caller NBC/Marist poll of Indiana was conducted Oct.
+24-28 among 931 adults (with a margin of error of plus or minus 3.9 percentage points) among 800 registered voters (plus or minus 4.2 percentage points) and 496 likely voters (plus or minus 5.5 percentage points).